NOAA GHCND · LIVE

 Will 2026 Be the Hottest Year on Record?

-Probably.
+Almost certainly.
 The 12-month period from April 2025 – March 2026 is already the warmest ever recorded globally.
 Carbon Brief projects 2026 as the second-warmest year on record.
-And that's without a fully developed El Niño yet.
+And that projection was made before models doubled the super El Niño probability to 50%.

 El Niño typically adds 0.1-0.2°C to global average temperatures during its peak.
-If it reaches strong or super status, that bump could push 2026 past 2024 as the hottest year ever recorded.
-Hansen's Columbia team goes further: they project +1.7°C above pre-industrial by 2027, which would obliterate the Paris Agreement's 1.5°C target.
+A +3°C event would add significantly more, potentially pushing 2026 past 2024 as the hottest year ever recorded and making 2027 even hotter.
+Hansen's Columbia team projects +1.7°C above pre-industrial by 2027, which would obliterate the Paris Agreement's 1.5°C target by a wide margin.

 What makes this El Niño different from previous ones is the baseline.
 The 1997-98 super El Niño started from a cooler planet.
 We're starting from the warmest baseline in human history.
 Hansen argues the extreme warming will result primarily from high climate sensitivity and increased climate forcing, not from an exceptional El Niño alone.
 The El Niño is the accelerant; the fuel was already stacked.